-I've carefully considered Revolut's view that in a multi-stage fraud, a complaint should be properly considered only against either the firm that is a) the 'point of loss' - the last point at which the money (or cryptocurrency) remains under the victim's control; or b) the origin of the funds - that is the account in which the funds were prior to the scam commencing.
-It says it is (in this case and others) merely an intermediate link - being neither the origin of the funds nor the point of loss and it is therefore irrational to hold it responsible for any loss.
-But as I've set out in some detail above, I think that Revolut still should have recognised that Mr M might have been at risk of financial harm from fraud when he made Payment 3, and in those circumstances it should have declined the payment and made further enquiries.
-If it had taken those steps, I'm satisfied it would have prevented the losses Mr M suffered.
-The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to Mr M's own account does not alter that fact and I think Revolut can fairly be held responsible for his loss in such circumstances.
+But as I've set out in some detail above, I think that Revolut still should have recognised that consumer might have been at risk of financial harm from fraud when he made the first payment, and in those circumstances it should have declined the payment and made further enquiries.
+If it had taken those steps, I am satisfied it would have prevented the losses consumer suffered.
+The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to consumer's own account does not alter that fact and I think Revolut can fairly be held responsible for consumer's loss in such circumstances.
 I don't think there is any point of law or principle that says that a complaint should only be considered against either the firm that is the origin of the funds or the point of loss.

-I've also considered that Mr M has only complained against Revolut.
-I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and Mr M could instead, or in addition, have sought to complain against those firms.
-But he hasn't chosen to do that and ultimately, I can't compel him to.
+I've also considered that consumer has only complained against Revolut.
+I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and consumer could instead, or in addition, have sought to complain against those firms.
+But consumer has not chosen to do that and ultimately, I cannot compel them to.
 In those circumstances, I can only make an award against Revolut.

-I'm also not persuaded it would be fair to reduce Mr M's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
+I'm also not persuaded it would be fair to reduce consumer's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
 That isn't, to my mind, wrong in law or irrational but reflects the facts of the case and my view of the fair and reasonable position.

-Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I'm satisfied that it would be fair to hold Revolut responsible for Mr M's loss from Payment 3 (subject to a deduction for his own contribution which I will consider below).
+Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for consumer's loss from the first Payment (subject to a deduction for consumer's own contribution which I will consider below).

-Should Mr M bear any responsibility for his losses?
+Should Mr B bear any responsibility for his losses?

-I've thought about whether Mr M should bear any responsibility for his loss.
-In doing so, I've considered what the law says about contributory negligence, as well as what I consider to be fair and reasonable in all of the circumstances of this complaint.
+I've thought about whether Mr B should bear any responsibility for his loss connected to the payments.
+In doing so, I've considered what the law says about contributory negligence, as well as what I consider to be fair and reasonable in all of the circumstances of this complaint including taking into account Mr B' own actions and responsibility for the losses he has suffered.